Commanded his area well, and almost saved Pazzini's opener. A formidable presence in the air, but was forced to withdraw after picking up an injury.

 The Romanian was hardly tested in defensive sense, but still managed to struggle somehow.
 Not much of an influence in attack, either.

-The Brazilian had a game fitting of his best days as he marshalled the defence, and sealed the three points for the Nerazzurri with a superb header.
+The Brazilian had a game fitting of his best days as he marshaled the defense, and sealed the three points for the Nerazzurri with a superb header.

 Inexplicably conceded a penalty defending from a free-kick, and struggled for pace.
 His positioning was very bad, and was too reckless in this game.